Skip to main content

 Anurag Sharma

-Three years ago, my productivity setup was scattered across five different apps.
+Before Notion, my productivity setup was a mess.
 Tasks lived in Todoist.
-Notes were in Google Keep.
-Project plans sat in Trello boards.
-My reading list was a Chrome bookmarks folder with 200 unsorted links.
-And my content calendar was a Google Sheet that I opened once a week and immediately felt guilty about.
+Notes sat in Google Keep.
+Project plans were scattered across Trello boards.
+My reading list?
+A Chrome bookmarks folder with 200 unsorted links that I'd open once, feel overwhelmed by, and close.
+And my content calendar was a Google Sheet that I'd check once a week and immediately feel guilty about.

-The problem was not that any of these tools were bad.
-They were fine individually.
-The problem was context switching.
-Every time I needed to connect a task to a project note or reference my content calendar while planning tasks, I was jumping between apps, losing focus, and spending mental energy on navigation instead of actual work.
+But here's the thing — none of those individual tools were bad.
+Todoist is great.
+Trello works fine.
+Google Keep does exactly what it says.
+My problem wasn't the tools.
+My problem was context switching.
+Every time I needed to connect a task to a project note or reference my content calendar while planning my week, I was jumping between apps, losing focus, and spending mental energy on navigation instead of actual work.

 I migrated everything to Notion over a single weekend in early 2023.
 It was messy at first — I basically dumped content from five apps into one workspace without any structure.
-But over the following months, I refined the system into something that actually works.
-Three years later, it runs my entire professional and personal life, and I genuinely cannot imagine going back.
+Ugly.
+Disorganized.
+But over the following months, I refined things into something that genuinely works.
+Three years later, it runs my entire professional and personal life, and I honestly can't imagine going back.

-Here is the complete system, piece by piece.
+Here's the complete system, piece by piece.
+Steal what works for you.
+Ignore what doesn't.

-Every good Notion setup starts with a dashboard.
-Mine is a single page that gives me a snapshot of everything that matters right now.
+Every good Notion setup needs a dashboard.
+Mine's a single page that gives me a snapshot of everything that matters right now.
 No clicking through nested pages to find what I need.
+No hunting.

 What My Dashboard Contains